microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 ![Image Creator Wizard Starts](https://github.com/microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot--pcs-and-windows-11/blob/main/src/Exercise7-ImageCreatorWizardStart.png)

 6. <b>Complete</b> the wizard
 7. In the right-hand pane of Paint, the <i>Image Creator</i> is available for you to add information to.
-For this first exercise, let's use the simple prompt +++a bridge crossing water at sunset+++.
-You can then choose a style using the drop-down selector.
+For this first exercise, let's use the simple prompt <b>a bridge crossing water at sunset</b> You can then choose a style using the drop-down selector.
 Pick Oil Painting (or any option you prefer)

 ![Suggestion with Format](https://github.com/microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot--pcs-and-windows-11/blob/main/src/Exercise7-Suggestion-With-Format.png)